Dual Diagnosis Treatment in Asheboro, NC

 Chatham Recovery Pllc - 19.8 miles from Asheboro, NC

-Chatham Recovery Pllc is a dual diagnosis treatment center in Siler City, NC that offers treatment for mental health and substance use disorders that include obsessive compulsive disorder as well as bulimia.
+Chatham Recovery Pllc is a dual-diagnosis treatment center in Siler City, NC that offers treatment services for substance use and mental health disorders that include obsessive compulsive disorder as well as thought disorders.

 Address: 1758 East 11th Street, Suite E, Siler City, NC 27344 in Chatham County